 Our Purchase Plan permits eligible employees to purchase common stock at a discount through payroll deductions during defined offering periods.
 The price at which the stock is purchased is equal to the lesser of 85% of the fair market value of the common stock on the first day of the offering or 85% of the fair market value of our common stock on the purchase date.
 The initial offering period commenced on the effective date of our initial public offering.
-We issued 747,691, 783,984 and 403,302 shares of common stock during 2019, 2018 and 2017, respectively, pursuant to the Purchase Plan at an average price of \$1.92, \$1.92 and \$1.87, respectively.
-For 2019, 2018 and 2017, the weighted average fair value of awards granted under our Purchase Plan was \$1.07, \$1.27 and \$0.99, respectively.
-As of December 31, 2019, we had 583,893 reserved shares of common stock available for future issuance under the Purchase Plan.
+We issued 567,391, 747,691 and 783,984 shares of common stock during 2020, 2019 and 2018, respectively, pursuant to the Purchase Plan at an average price of \$1.54, \$1.92 and \$1.92, respectively.
+For the year ended December 31, 2020, 2019 and 2018, the weighted average fair value of awards granted under our Purchase Plan was \$0.87, \$1.07 and \$1.27, respectively.
+As of December 31, 2020, we had 16,502 reserved shares of common stock available for future issuance under the Purchase Plan.

 The fair value of awards granted under our Purchase Plan is estimated on the date of grant using the Black-Scholes option pricing model, which uses weighted- average assumptions.
-Our Purchase Plan provides for a 24- month offering period comprised of four six-month purchase periods with a look-back option.
+Our Purchase Plan provides for a 24- month offering period comprised of four sixmonth purchase periods with a look-back option.
 A look-back option is a provision in our Purchase Plan under which eligible employees can purchase shares of our common stock at a price per share equal to the lesser of 85% of the fair market value on the first day of the offering period or 85% of the fair market value on the purchase date.
 Our Purchase Plan also includes a feature that provides for a new offering period to begin when the fair market value of our common stock on any purchase date during an offering period falls below the fair market value of our common stock on the first day of such offering period.
 This feature is called a "reset."
 Participants are automatically enrolled in the new offering period.
 We had a "reset" on January 2, 2020 because the fair market value of our stock on December 31, 2019 was lower than the fair market value of our stock on January 1, 2019, the first day of the offering period.
 We applied modification accounting in accordance with the relevant accounting guidance.
 The total incremental fair value associated with this Purchase Plan "reset" was approximately \$753,000 and will be recognized as expense from the period from January 1, 2020 to December 31, 2021.
+We also had another "reset" on July 1, 2020 because the fair market value of our stock on June 30, 2020 was lower than the fair market value of our stock on January 1, 2020, the first day of the offering period.
+We applied modification accounting in accordance with the relevant accounting guidance.
+The total incremental fair value associated with this Purchase Plan "reset" was approximately \$535,000 and is being amortized to expenses from July 1, 2020 to June 30, 2022.

-The following table summarizes the weighted-average assumptions related to our Purchase Plan for the years ended December 31, 2019, 2018 and 2017.
+The following table summarizes the weighted-average assumptions related to our Purchase Plan for the years ended December 31, 2020, 2019 and 2018.
 Expected volatilities for our Purchase Plan are based on the two-year historical volatility of our stock.
 Expected term represents the weighted- average of the purchase periods within the offering period.
 The risk-free interest rate for periods within the expected term is based on U.S. Treasury constant maturity rates.